anakic/querystorm-docs/New docs/Functions_via_CS.md

 ## Defining functions via VB.NET

-The procedure for defining functions via VB.NET is the same as it is for C#, with one distinction - before adding the class file, in the `module.cfg` file, you should change the following line:
+The procedure for defining functions via VB.NET is the same as it is for C#, with one distinction - before adding the class file, in the `module.config` file, you should change the following line:

 ```
 "Language": "CSharp"